The $\theta$-density in Arakelov geometry: Restriction morphisms

 We first deal with the case when $\Y$ is horizontal, i.e. $\Y$ is flat over $\Spec\ \Z$.
-We need Proposition 2.19 in \cite{Ch17}, which tells us that in our case, we can find constants $d_0\in \Z_{>0}$ and $C$ independent of $\Y$ such that for any $d\geq d_0$, the image of the restriction
+Proposition 2.20 in \cite{Ch21} applied to $\X_{\Q}$ and $\Y_{\Q}$ tells us that we can find constants $d_0\in \Z_{>0}$ and $C$ independent of $\Y$ such that for any $d\geq d_0$, the image of the restriction